thedoughmonster/doughmonster-worker/README.md

 - The full document lives at `menu:published:v1`; metadata (`updatedAt`, `staleAt`, `expireAt`, optional `etag`) is stored at `menu:published:meta:v1`.
 - Reads are considered fresh for 30 minutes.
 Between 30 minutes and 24 hours the worker serves the cached document immediately and schedules a background refresh via `waitUntil`.
 - After 24 hours the worker blocks on Toast before replying and overwrites both KV entries with the new payload and timestamps.
-- Appending a truthy `refresh` query parameter to `/api/menus` (for example `/api/menus?refresh=1` or `/api/items-expanded?refresh=true`) forces a synchronous revalidate and updates the KV entries regardless of age.
+- Appending a truthy `refresh` query parameter to `/api/menus` (for example `/api/menus?refresh=1`) forces a synchronous revalidate and updates the KV entries regardless of age.
 - Responses that rely on the cached menu surface `cacheInfo.menuUpdatedAt` so you can see when the document was last refreshed.

 ## Operations & Monitoring